blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

 Under the Pipelines menu in the DevOps portal select Environments and click `New Environment`, enter a descriptive name for the environment, which you'll use in the pipeline yaml, and a description, leave Resource as none, and click `Create`.
 Now select the newly created environment by clicking on it and click the vertical ellipsis button (`⋮`) and select the Security option.
 You'll see a list of permissions, including Pipeline permissions section.
 Click `+` to display a list of your pipelines and select the pipeline you will be codesigning in.

 ![Pipeline Permissions for an environment](images/environmentPipelinePermissions.png)

+If you don't do this your pipeline will pause, warning you it doesn't have permissions to the environment and you can assign the role from that alert.

 Now we have a separate environment we can use for code signing without worrying about running code from untrusted sources.